 Below is some information about how you as a supervisor will be involved as part of your student’s PIPS placement.
 Finding a PIPS is a student-led process (to provide them with the experience for when navigating their future careers), but often many students may seek advice from their supervisors in addition to support provided through the DTP and local Career Services.

-- Students are required to complete a job description (please refer ‘before you go on placement‘ section) for their potential PIPS placement.
-This needs to be approved by the main supervisor and PIPS supervisor, before being formally approved by the PIPS Management Team Representative based at the student’s registered university.
+- Students are required to complete a placement description (please refer ‘before you go on placement‘ section) for their potential PIPS placement.
+This needs to be approved by the main supervisor and PIPS supervisor, before being formally approved by the SWBio DTP and the student’s registered university Implementation Group Representative.

 - Following this, a legal agreement will be issued by the student’s registered university.
 Depending on the university, as a supervisor you may also be required to sign this legal agreement.